Golden pinkish floral Quince Crostada with citrus lemon in a millet teff pastry served with lashings of ice cream.

-- In a high-speed food processor grind the millet, oats, flaxseeds, and sugar.
+- In a high-speed food blender grind the millet, oats, flaxseeds, and sugar.
 Transfer to a large mixing bowl.
 Toss in the teff, xanthan gum and salt.

 - Pour in the oil and water.
 Knead into a dough and set aside for 10 minutes.

 - Pre-heat the oven to gas mark 180 degrees Celsius or if a convection oven to 160 degrees Celsius.